siderolabs/omni-docs/content/docs/how-to-guides/how-to-patch-a-machine/index.md

 This guide shows you how to create a patch for a machine in a cluster.

 Upon logging in, click the "Clusters" menu item on the left.
-Now, select "Config Patches" from the menu under the elipsis:
+Now, select "Config Patches" from the menu under the ellipsis:

 {{< imgproc 1.png Resize "900x" >}}
 {{< /imgproc >}}